bahlolab/UKB.COVID19/README.md

 Definitions of COVID-19 susceptibility:
 - pos.neg: COVID-19 positive vs negative;
-- pos.ppl: COVID-19 positive vs population, all the other participants in UKB, including those who got negative test results or people who didn’t get tested yet.
+- pos.ppl: COVID-19 positive vs population, all the other participants in UKB, including those who got negative test results and people who didn’t get tested yet.

 Arguments:
 - `res.file`: the name of the test result file from UKB.
 - `cov.file`: provided by the package, includes the potential non-genetic risk factors of all UKB participants: sex, age, BMI, ethnic background, array, socioeconomic status (SES), smoking, blood group, and if the participant is living in an aged care home.
-We will keep updating this file and including more risk factors.
+We will keep updating this file and keep including more risk factors.
 All the multi-category variables, such as, ethnic background and blood group, have been converted to multiple dummy variables for the association tests.
 By default, it’s under {work directory}/data/.
-Needs to be unzipped first.
+The file needs to be unzipped first.
 - `Date`:  select the results until a certain date.
 By default, Date = NULL, the latest testing date.
-The date format has to be %d/%m/%Y. For example, by setting Date = 01/10/2020, the function will select the test results by the 1st of Oct 2020.
+The date format has to be %d/%m/%Y. For example, by setting Date = 01/10/2020, the function will select the test results by the 1st of Oct 2020, inclusive.
 - `out.name`: output file name.
 By default, out.name = NULL, “result_{Date}.txt”.
 output files:
   - Positive vs negative + covariates.
   - Positive vs population + covariates.

-And a list including two data.
+And a list including both of the datasets.
 The output files can be used for SAIGE GWAS analyses directly.

 #### Example
 ```r